MrAlek/PagedArray/README.md

 ## Requirements

-PagedArray is currently built for Swift 1.2 using Xcode 6.3 Beta 2.
+PagedArray is currently built for Swift 1.2 using Xcode 6.3.

 ## Installation